caaaaaaaaaat/MSRP-FFRN/README.md

 #Feature-fused residual network for time series classification
 This is the project of paper 'Feature-fused residual network for time series classification'.
 ![FFRN](FFRN_image.png "The framework of our proposed method")
-##Algorithm Introduction
-This paper proposes a feature fusion residual network method (FFRN) combined with multi-scale signed RP (MSRP).
-FFRN extracts and fuses multi-scale features using multi-scale modules, and then globally fuses features from all layers with different scales and levels of precision using residual connections.
-The effectiveness of this method has been demonstrated through experiments on 43 datasets from the UCR time series classification archive.The contributions of this paper are summarized as follows:

-1. To accommodate feature extraction at various scales, a multi-scale feature extraction network with residual connections is presented.

-2. This network's feature fusion module can combine feature maps of various layers and precisions to create higher-precision images, which enhances the image quality.

-3. Our proposed MSRP-FFRN achieves state-of-the-art performance on 43 UCR datasets.
-The effectiveness of each component of the method was verified by ablation experiments.

 ##Prerequisite